snap-research/GiGL/docs/sphinx/source/components/trainer.md

 **** Note: many training/model params require dep on using the right model / training setup i.e. specific configurations may not be supported - see individual implementations to understand how each param is used.
 Training specs are fully customizable - these are only examples

 They all provide runtime arguments similar to below that can help with your model training behaviour/configs.
-We present the args and short example below for params that might be passed in for ABLP type training:
+We present example of the args for `node_anchor_based_link_prediction_modeling_task_spec.py` below.
+Please look at the respective coasses above for more exhaustive list.

 - Training environment parameters (number of workers for different dataloaders)
     - `train_main_num_workers`